ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_readmes/README_surfit.md

 ## Project Goals
-Our main goal(s) for this project was to see if we could assess surface roughness along track-length scales using ICESat-2 data, comparing across two regions of interest.
+Our main goal for this project was to see if we could assess surface roughness along track-length scales comparing ATL03 and ATL06 ICESat-2 data, across two regions of interest.

 Our motivating question(s) were:
 * Are surface roughness signals hiding in ATL03 at shorter along-track length scales compared with ATL06?